Lebanese Prime Minister Saad Hariri says he is Cairo-bound

 Hariri's resignation announcement on television plunged Lebanon into a political crisis, stoking fears of conflict between the Saudi-backed faction of the country's government and Hezbollah, a powerful Iran-backed Shia militant group whose political wing is the most powerful bloc in Lebanon's fractured coalition government.

-Lebanon President Michel Aoun later alleged Hariri was being "held captive in Saudi Arabia."
+Lebanese President Michel Aoun later alleged Hariri was being "held captive" in Saudi Arabia.

 Speaking for the first time since his resignation, Hariri appeared last week on a Lebanese TV station he owns and pledged to soon return to Lebanon and "take all the necessary constitutional steps to resign."
 Lebanon has said it could not accept his resignation until the leader returned to the country.